1845ajy/nostr-jamps/README.md

 "# nostr-jamps"

-This readmefile has the information on the nostr proeject
+This readmefile has the information on the nostr project

 #First step is to build a image to the dockerfile in the rnostr relay